zenodeapp/pairwise-alignments/README.md

 ### A. [zenode.config.js](/zenode.config.js)

-This is where most of the <i>personalization</i> for contract deployment and filling takes place.
+This is where most of the <i>personalization</i> for contract deployment takes place.

 In the case of the `pairwise-alignments` repository this includes: